Frequently Asked Questions

 Yes.
 Over the past 11 years, I have filmed many weddings from many different backgrounds, and I am familar with all of the different customs and traditions that are involved.

 I have seen other videographers roll around a large tripod on the dance floor, do you do this?

 Absolutely not!
 I shoot most of the footage handheld.
 Not only does this make for more interesting footage, but your guests do not need to worry about tripping over any equipment on the dance floor.

 Do you travel?

 Of course!
 I serve most of Pennslyvania, New Jersey, and Delaware, but I will travel to wherever your event is held.
-Distances further than 2 hours from Hatboro, PA may require a travel fee to cover the additional time and expense.
+Distances further than one hour from Hatboro, PA may require a travel fee to cover the additional time and expense.